wnstify/backup-management-tool/USAGE.md

 # Usage Guide

-Complete usage documentation for **Backup Management Tool v1.5.0** by Webnestify.
+Complete usage documentation for **Backup Management Tool v1.5.0** by Backupd.

 ## Table of Contents